 Guacamole Recipe

-This guacamole recipe features fresh avocados mashed and loaded with tomatoes, red onions, and jalapenos, lime juice, and spices.
+This is not your average guacamole!
+My guacamole recipe features fresh avocados loaded with tomatoes, red onions, jalapenos, cilantro, lime juice, and some extra seasoning.
+There is so much flavor here, it will be your favorite guacamole.

 Print Pin Video Rate